aarda55/Another-flappy-bird-copy/README.md

 # Another-flappy-bird-copy
-This is another Flappy bird fork (was probably done a million times before).
+This is another Flappy bird copy (was probably done a million times before).